PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Varyn felt useless, saw potential in Draven as a protector
 		- Aids in travel through the Mournland, glows blue when pointed in the correct direction

-- Artifact 3: *Steelhardt*
+- Artifact 3: ***Steelhardt***
 	- Originally developed by Geralt's Parents as a device that could transfer consciousness to a corpse, producing immortality.
 	- Worked by attaching a willing consciousness to a Siberys Dragonshard, then implanting the device into a corpse.
 	- Marix d'Cannith & the LoD wanted to use it to create an avatar that could wield Rak Tulkesh's power and destroy the Silver Flame
 	- This failed because:
 		- It was intended for a consciousness to take over a corpse, not to absorb a great power into a living body
-		- The consciousness of an Overlord can never be contained within a Siberys Dragonshard, only a Khyber dragonshard.
+		- The consciousness of an Overlord can never be contained within a Siberys Dragonshard, it is too closely connected to Siberys.
 	- Instead, the power of Rak Tulkesh corrupted the shard within the device, along with Garick's body.
 While this granted him increased power, it came at the cost of a short life.
 	- However, when he attempted to destroy the Silver Flame, the strange magic of the Mourning caused most of Garick's personality to be cast out and replaced by a desire to kill and destroy, while the shard within the machine now continuously seeks out bodies to fuel him.
 	- The only way to destroy Garick is to complete a ritual that can 'cleanse' the corrupted shard within.
+	- It can then be used as a way to 'cleanse' Woe?
+		- It was made to store a consciousness, so it can be used to steal Rak Tulkesh's consciousness from the Fractured Dragonshard (once the fragments are reunited).

 - **Villains**
 	- Garick